 You can spend hundreds – even thousands – on a new pair of headphones, and in some cases that's entirely justifiable.
 But you can still get satisfyingly great results from budget headphones that don't cost the earth.
 And sometimes, for quick commutes or even as an ever-reliable back-up option, such pairs are just the ticket.

-From earbuds to on-ear and over-ear designs, wired to wireless headphones to even truly wireless AirPods alternatives, our pick of the best budget headphones below get our performance-per-pound alarms ringing.
+From earbuds to on-ear and over-ear designs, wired to wireless models to even truly wireless AirPods alternatives, our pick of the best budget headphones below get our performance-per-pound alarms ringing.

-They're all What Hi-Fi? recommended products – all tried and tested, all star-rated, and some are even Award-winning – that deliver superb sound for not a lot of money.
+They're all What Hi-Fi? recommended products – all tried and tested, all four- or five-star-rated, and some are even Award-winning – that deliver superb sound for not a lot of money.
 A lot of them are considerably cheaper than when they first entered the world, too, especially thanks to the Black Friday sales.

-So without further ado, here are a selection of the best cheap headphones that will do a fine job without breaking the bank...
+So without further ado, here is a selection of the best budget headphones that will do a fine job without breaking the bank...

 Considering the price, these are nothing short of a miracle.
 If you're on a budget, we have no hesitation in recommending them most heartily.
 What are you waiting for?

 If you have a bigger budget and prioritise a superior sound, there are models that will better suit you.
-But until now, we’ve never awarded five stars to a set of true wireless headphones at this budget level – despite testing models from well-known and highly respected audio brands.
+But until now, we’ve never awarded five stars to a set of proper wire-free headphones at this budget level – despite testing models from well-known and highly respected audio brands.

 This little-known company has produced a comfortable, nicely built set of headphones that also boast excellent battery life, wireless charging support and a pleasant and spacious presentation.
 Fans of a grippy, energetic listen to get you through a workout will find much to enjoy here.